meanoldtreelv/freeswitch-dev/backends.md

     - writes each CDR entry as its own document within the Database
     - native MongoDB driver
     - Very Easy to scale database horozontally.
+    - can use Unix Socket for increased performance